VCE Food Studies Units 3 and 4

 Who is it for?

-This is for students who like cooking and also want to know the science behind why their cooking sometimes does not work out then this is the subject for you.
+If you like cooking and want to know the science behind why your cooking sometimes does not work out then this is the subject for you.

 What do you do?